ispapadakis/Optimization-Using-Python/README.md

 - [One Period Planner for R&D Project Scheduling (Constraint Programming)](scheduling/scheduling_RD_report.md)
   - Leverages AddCumulative constraint
   - Some tasks may be completed by multiple resources.
-Which resource is best of these tasks is chosen by the optimization model.
+Which resources are best of these tasks is chosen by the optimization model.